Martijn de Graaff MSc

-Applied knowledge institutes TNO and ECN, industrial and academic partners have initiated an ambitious open innovation research program 'VoltaChem' focusing on the use of sustainable electricity in the chemical industry.
+Applied knowledge institute TNO, together with industrial and academic partners, have initiated an ambitious open innovation research program 'VoltaChem' focusing on the use of sustainable electricity in the chemical industry.

 The program aims to initiate and facilitate collaborative development of technology and relevant business models with relevant partners to help move innovation faster towards commercial implementation.
 The program addresses both the indirect and direct use of electricity within the chemical industry, and works from a systemic point of view.

 The activities span across four program lines:

 The program aims to work closely with industry on:

 There are four ways to participate in this program:

 1. Community participation: Exclusive discussion group, roadmap updates, high-level results.

 2. Shared R&D project: Pre-competitive R&D within collaborative program with a duration

 of 2-3 years; Participants get non-exclusive rights to the results and can influence the scope

 3. Sponsored project: Pre-competitive linear development; small projects with predefined